Mambo Birdland

 Mambo Birdland is a live album by the American musician Tito Puente.
 It was released in 1999.

-The album won a Grammy Award, in the "Best Traditional Tropical Latin Performance" category; it was Puente's fifth Grammy.
+The album won a Grammy Award for "Best Traditional Tropical Latin Performance"; it was Puente's fifth Grammy.
 Interviewed after the nominations were announced, Puente expressed particular appreciation as the album coincided with the Latin music resurgence of the late 1990s.
 Mambo Birdland peaked at No. 14 on Billboards Tropical Albums chart.